 - Naming ambiguity: “Artificial Superintelligence Alliance” is an extremely aggressive name for three existing Web3 protocols that provide AI infrastructure services — critics argue the name is marketing overreach

-- Integration complexity: Building technical integration across three protocols with different architectures (Cosmos SDK, Ethereum, Cardano) is a multi-year engineering challenge — early timelines have been optimistic
+- Integration complexity: Building technical integration across three protocols with different architectures (Cosmos SDK, Ethereum, Cardano) is a multi-year engineering challenge

 - Competitive moat questions: Centralized AI APIs (OpenAI, Anthropic, Google Gemini) offer dramatically superior AI capabilities at low cost — the decentralized AI value proposition (censorship resistance, data ownership) appeals to a specific subset of users